MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connection-analytics-reports.md

 You can click the **Download report** link to download the report as an Excel file and see more details.

-You can view the **Connection Analytics details** page by selecting **View Details** button at the bottom of the Connection analytics section of the Usage analytics main page.
+You can view the **Connection Analytics details** page by selecting the **Connection analytics tab** or selecting the **View connection analytics** button at the bottom of the Connection analytics section of the Usage analytics main page.

 ## Connection analytics details page